The Gold Scales SITE MAP

 Statistics have developed since his time.
 Various ways of sampling exist: Random samples, stratified samples, and so on.
 Yet when it comes to qualitative estimates of the worth of different Bible words, statistics hardly fit.
 In such cases, trained Bible scholars may help us to judge the relative validity and perhaps also usefulness of this and that Bible saying.

-In Yukteswar's book, the sutras and Yukteswar's elaboration of and comments to them is the main thing and Christian passages are more or less secondary stuff, as shown by this: The value of his book may be experienced as just as good without them.
-Yukteswar settled on seasoning his elaboration on just one form of Hindu philosophy, Samkhya, with New Testament passages that capture neither the length, breadth and depth of the New Testament nor the Christian tradition.
+In Yukteswar's book, the Sanskrit sutras and Yukteswar's elaboration of and comments on them are the main thing and Christian passages are additionals, as suggested by this: The main value of his book may be experienced as just as good without them.
+Yukteswar settled on seasoning his elaborations on just one form of Hindu philosophy, Sankhya, with New Testament passages that capture neither the length, breadth and depth of the New Testament nor the Christian tradition.
 The slender book he once wrote, has those flaws compared to his whole task and all the variegated Hindu literature and the whole New Testament.

 Basic, relevant information offers help